 Cast your thoughts 3500 years back to ancient Egypt (link to YouTube).
 Imagine you are a priest of Amon-Ra.
 You wake up before dawn.
 Wash and shave, bathe.
 You enter the temple.
 You go to an inner sanctuary and open the golden altar, Inside a golden statue not taller than a meter.
 That is Amon-Ra!
 Not a symbol.
 Not an image.
 That is the god Amon-Ra.
 He has to be washed, cleaned, oiled, a fresh cloth put on him - else the whole universe will collapse!
 This is your ‘faith’!
 This is what you believe.
 This is your duty and your world and your identity (and, in a way, also your paycheck).
 So how might you, say a time traveler from NOW, explain to this priest he is performing silly rituals?
 While silly to you these rituals are vital to the priest.
 He might react with violence if he can’t incorporate your truth into his belief system.
 Or he might ignore saying you can believe what you want to believe and he will believe what he believes.

 But what if, instead of challenging the priest’s beliefs, you invent interesting stories?
 Stories which introduce a new belief but in a way that is non-threatening to the psyche.
 That is what ‘The Third Testament’ does!
-You can learn about the Hebrew God, eternal life, and the Dimension of Life without being troubled.
+You can learn about the spiritual dimension and the Hebrew God Way of Life, eternal life, and the Dimension of Life without being troubled by a conflict with your beliefs.

 Are any parts of the Bible more than works of fiction?
 Who were the ancient Hebrews whose stories, while heavily modified, are claimed to be in the Bible?